async-profiler/async-profiler/README.md

 is delivered to the Java thread in a way that guarantees no other code has run, which means that in some rare cases, the captured Java stack might not match the captured native (user+kernel) stack.

+* When the JVM option `-XX:+PreserveFramePointer` is not enabled (available since 1.8u60), `perf_events` might not be able to walk the full stack through the Java frames.
+This should not prevent you from getting a good stack trace, but you will not see the non-Java frames _preceding_ the Java frames on the stack.
+For example, if `start_thread` called `JavaMain` and then your Java code started running, you will not see the first two frames in the resulting stack if `perf_events` is unable to unwind the whole stack.